JuliaRobotics/Caesar.jl/docs/src/concepts/concepts.md

 # Caesar Concepts

 A factor graph is a bipartite representation where variables (denoted by larger nodes) are interconnected by a set of factors (smaller nodes) that represent some algebraic interaction between the variables.
 Factors must adhere to the limits of probabilistic models -- for example conditional likelihoods (between multiple variables) or priors (unary to one variable).
-A more heterogeneous factor graph example is shown below, and a broader discussion [here (author disclosure)](https://darchive.mblwhoilibrary.org/bitstream/handle/1912/9305/Fourie_thesis.pdf?sequence=1):
+A more heterogeneous factor graph example is shown below, see a broader discussion [in realted literature here](https://juliarobotics.org/Caesar.jl/latest/refs/literature/):

 ![factorgraphexample](https://user-images.githubusercontent.com/6412556/41196136-e5b05f98-6c07-11e8-8f26-7318e5085cc0.png).

 # Why/Where does non-Gaussian data come from?

-Gaussian error models in measurement or data cues will only be Gaussian (normally distributed) if all physics/decisions/systematic-errors/calibration/etc. has a correct algebraic model in every single circumstance.
-Caesar.jl and mm-iSAM is heavily focussed on state-estimation from a plethora of heterogenous data.
+Gaussian error models in measurement or data cues will only be Gaussian (normally distributed) if all physics/decisions/systematic-errors/calibration/etc. has a correct algebraic model in all circumstances.
+Caesar.jl and MM-iSAMv2 is heavily focussed on state-estimation from a plethora of heterogenous data that may not yet have perfect algebraic models.
 Four major categories of non-Gaussian errors have thus far been considered:
 - Uncertain decisions (a.k.a. data association), such as a robot trying to decide if a navigation loop-closure can be deduced from a repeat observation of a similar object or measurement from current and past data.
 These issues are commonly also referred to as multi-hypothesis.
-- Under-determined or under-defined systems where there are more variables than constraining measurements to fully define the system as a single mode---a.k.a solution ambiguity.
+- Underdetermined or underdefined systems where there are more variables than constraining measurements to fully define the system as a single mode---a.k.a solution ambiguity.
 For example, in 2D consider two range measurements resulting in two possible locations through trilateration.
 - Nonlinearity.
 For example in 2D, consider a Pose2 odometry where the orientation is uncertain:  The resulting belief of where a next pose might be (convolution with odometry factor) results in a banana shape curve, even though the entire process is driven by assumed Gaussian belief.
 - Physics of the measurement process.
-Many, if not all measurement processes exhibit non-Gaussian behaviour.
+Many measurement processes exhibit non-Gaussian behaviour.
 For example, acoustic/radio time-of-flight measurements, using either pulse-train or matched filtering, result in an "energy intensity" over time/distance of what the range to a scattering-target/source might be--i.e. highly non-Gaussian.

 # Getting Started with Caesar